circleci/circleci-docs/jekyll/_cci2/workflows.md

 A second example is a project with a `build` job that builds a jar and saves it to a workspace.
 The `build` job fans-out into the `integration-test`, `unit-test`, and `code-coverage` to run those tests in parallel using the jar.

-To persist data from a job and make it available to other jobs, configure the job to use the `persist_to_workspace` key where the value is a directory inside the project’s working directory.
-Data from the job will be saved to this directory until the job is rerun and new data is created.
+To persist data from a job and make it available to other jobs, configure the job to use the `persist_to_workspace` key.
+Data from the job will be saved until the job is rerun and new data is created.

-Configure a job to get saved data by configuring the `attach_workspace` key where the value of the `at:` option is the directory defined in the `persist_to_workspace` key.
+Configure a job to get saved data by configuring the `attach_workspace` key.
 The following `config.yml` file defines two jobs where the `downstream` job uses the artifact of the `flow` job.
 The workflow configuration is sequential, so that `downstream` requires `flow` to finish before it can start.

 ```
 defaults: &defaults